hello-robot/robot-camera-streaming-demo-with-aws-kvswebrtc-kvs/README.md

 ## Clean up

 You can kill the processes by running `Ctrl+C` on all the tabs.
-The webrtc process does not die untill the ROS application is killed.
+The Webrtc process does not die untill the ROS application is killed.